jitbit/SyslogCore/README.md

 ## Works with docker too!

-If you're running an apop inside a container, `docker logs` will show these logs, zero configuration.
+If you're running an app inside a container, `docker logs` will show these logs, zero configuration.

 ## How do we use it in C#?